derekmkwok/covid-live/README.md

 * Features to be implemented:
   * Data regarding all cases - DONE BACKEND - FRONTEND IN PROGRESS
   * Data filtered by country - DONE BACKEND - FRONTEND IN PROGRESS
-  * Time series data visualized - MOSTLY DONE BACKEND - FRONTEND IN PROGRESS
+  * Time series data visualized - DONE BACKEND - FRONTEND IN PROGRESS
   * Information/resources regarding COVID-19 and where/how to seek help - IN PROGRESS FRONTEND